manigalati/quality_control_CMR/README.md

 All the python classes and functions strictly needed to implement the framework can be found in `CA.py`.

-We demonstrate its effectiveness by reproducing the results of the [ACDC Challenge] in `QC.ipynb`, in the absence of ground truth (check also `QC_wDataAugmentation.ipynb` for a more robust training with data augmentation techniques).
+We demonstrate its effectiveness by reproducing the results of the [ACDC Challenge] in `QC.ipynb`, in the absence of ground truth (check also `QC_wDataAugmentation.ipynb` for a more robust implementation with the use of data augmentation techniques).

 ## How to cite